francoisdevlin/config-expressions/examples/README.md

     Ambiguous match for 'development.app2.db.url', the following expressions have the same priority:
     'development.app1,app2.db.url'
     'development.app2,app3.db.url'
+    'development./app\w+/.db.url'
+    'development./ap\w+/.db.url'
 This is ambiguous, because it matches two regexes

     $ ./config-expression lookup development.app4.db.url
     Ambiguous match for 'development.app4.db.url', the following expressions have the same priority:
     'development./app\w+/.db.url'
     'development./ap\w+/.db.url'
+This is abiguous because it matches two enums at the top level

+    $ ./config-expression lookup qa.example
+    Ambiguous match for 'qa.example', the following expressions have the same priority:
+    'development,qa'
+    'qa,production'
 In the next section we'll see how to resolve the abiguity